Two per cent measurement of $H_0$ from Cepheids alone: Results

 \subsubsection{Host galaxy redshift selection}

 We now consider the case in which the sample of host galaxies is assumed to be selected solely based on observed redshift, as described in~\cref{sec:redshift_selection}.
-We include this and the next section for completeness, emphasising that selection on estimated \ac{SN} apparent magnitude is much more plausible, and supported by distribution evidence.
 Our two simplest models, both using a diagonal covariance matrix with a free parameter $\sigma_v$, assume either zero-mean peculiar velocities or model them with a constant velocity vector $\Vext$.
-These yield $H_0 = 73.9 \pm 2.7$ and $73.2 \pm 2.3\kmsecMpc$, respectively.
-In contrast, assuming zero-mean peculiar velocities but including the \ac{LCDM} peculiar velocity covariance matrix, we find $H_0 = 76.1 \pm 3.1$, or $78.5 \pm 4.0\kmsecMpc$ when allowing for a global scaling factor $A$, which is found to be $1.4 \pm 0.3$.
+These yield $H_0 = 73.9 \pm 2.8$ and $73.0 \pm 2.3\kmsecMpc$, respectively.
+In contrast, assuming zero-mean peculiar velocities but including the \ac{LCDM} peculiar velocity covariance matrix, we find $H_0 = 76.2 \pm 3.1$, or $78.3 \pm 4.0\kmsecMpc$ when allowing for a global scaling factor $A$, which is found to be $1.4 \pm 0.3$.
 However, these results require an approximate correction to the selection function to account for the effective number of independent samples (see~\cref{sec:redshift_selection}), so the results obtained using the \ac{LCDM} covariance should be interpreted with caution.
 No such correction is necessary when peculiar velocities are explicitly modelled and the covariance is diagonal.

 Then, we again consider our two local Universe reconstruction models.
-Using the~\citetalias{Carrick_2015} reconstruction, we find $H_0 = 74.4\pm1.8\kmsecMpc$, with $\beta = 0.42 \pm 0.02$, which is in good agreement with SH0ES.
-In contrast, using the \Manticore\ reconstruction yields $H_0 = 73.0 \pm 1.4\kmsecMpc$. \cref{fig:Manticore_corner} presents the posterior distribution assuming \Manticore\ and redshift-limited selection, showing that the inferred $\Vext$ and $\sigma_v$ are consistent with the \ac{SN} selection case.
-If instead of fixing $\beta$ to unity for \Manticore\ we sample it with a Gaussian prior of mean 1.0 and standard deviation 0.5, we obtain consistent values of $H_0 = 72.7 \pm 1.4~\kmsecMpc$ and $\beta = 0.87 \pm 0.18$.
+Using the~\citetalias{Carrick_2015} reconstruction, we find $H_0 = 73.8\pm1.7\kmsecMpc$, with $\beta = 0.42 \pm 0.02$, which is in good agreement with SH0ES.
+In contrast, using the \Manticore\ reconstruction yields $H_0 = 72.5 \pm 1.4\kmsecMpc$. \cref{fig:Manticore_corner} presents the posterior distribution assuming \Manticore\ and redshift-limited selection, showing that the inferred $\Vext$ and $\sigma_v$ are consistent with the \ac{SN} selection case.
+Applying the density-dependent $\sigma_v$ model of~\cref{eq:sigma_v_density} gives $H_0 = 72.2 \pm 1.3\kmsecMpc$.
+If instead of fixing $\beta$ to unity for \Manticore\ we sample it with a Gaussian prior with mean unity and standard deviation 0.5, we obtain consistent values of $H_0 = 72.5 \pm 1.4~\kmsecMpc$ and $\beta = 1.02 \pm 0.19$.